-Applicants having graduated from a Council on Social Work Education (CSWE) accredited baccalaureate program (or BSW program in CSWE candidacy) may seek enrollment in the advanced standing (30 credit hour) MSW program.
+Applicants having graduated from a Council on Social Work Education (CSWE) accredited baccalaureate program (or CSWE BSW program approved for candidacy) within the last seven years may seek enrollment in the advanced standing (30 credit hour) MSW program.
 No other undergraduate degree will be considered for advanced standing; however, all liberal arts undergraduate degrees are considered suitable for the MSW Foundation program (60 credit hour).